Learn-Write-Repeat/Contribution-program/(t3-2) Supervised Learning/Dibyasha_Decision Tree.md

 ## Attribute Selection Measures:
+The primary challenge in the Decision Tree implementation is to identify the attributes which we consider as the root node and each level.
+This process is known as the attributes selection.
+There are different attributes selection measure to identify the attribute which can be considered as the root node at each level.<br>
 **1)Entropy**: This tells how messy is our data.
 It controls how a decision tree decides to split the data.
 Its value ranges from 0 to 1.
 The entropy is 0 if all samples of a node belong to the same class (not good for training dataset), and the entropy is maximal if we have a uniform class distribution (good for training dataset).
 <br>Entropy(D) = Σ - pi(log2(pi))
 <br>Here also p is probability.